turt2live/matrix-voyager-bot/docs/api.md

       meta: {
         sourceNodeId: 1234,
         targetNodeId: 1235,
-        type: 'message' // any of the link types
+        type: 'message' // any of the normal link types }
-      }
     }]
   }